mbilalazeem/Sales-Methods-Analysis/README.md

 ## Key Files in the Repository

 - `Workbook.ipynb`: Notebook containing the detailed code of data preprocessing, data analysis, including exploratory data analysis, visualization, and statistical testing.
-- `Workbook.ipynb`: Detailed report on the data analysis, including the methodology, results, and recommendations.
+- `notebook.ipynb`: Detailed report on the data analysis, including the methodology, results, and recommendations.
 - `Task.pdf`: The task I was doing

 ## Key Findings